-Kim, a former Top Chef contestant and one-half of the husband-and-wife-nominated duo behind Parachute, famously spoke out about the precarious double standard of being a woman in a culinary leadership capacity long before the Me Too movement gained traction.
+Kim, a former Top Chef contestant and one-half of the husband-and-wife-nominated duo behind the Korean-American hotspot Parachute, famously spoke out about the precarious double standard of being a woman in a culinary leadership capacity long before the Me Too movement gained traction.
 Today, she and her husband Johnny Clark are busy opening a new, highly-anticipated restaurant in the same Avondale neighborhood, less than a block south of Parachute.
 Having grown up in the Chicago area, working in the restaurant industry since age 16, Kim has weathered her fair share of rough Chicago winters—something that, she tells us, contributes to this very sense of uniquely Midwestern fortitude that sets Chicago apart.

 “If the weather’s not awesome, we still shove to work on time and we don’t complain, because we take our craft seriously.
 The diners come out in really cold weather, and it creates this interesting camaraderie because we all go through these extreme conditions together and there’s this down-to-earth nature that you have to have about it.
 Hospitality can be cold, but here it has to be very warm.”